nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding a contact `add contact`
 Allows you to add a teacher's contact details to the contact list.

-Firstly, type 'add' in the command line as seen below, followed by the category type which is the contact.
+Firstly, type `add` in the command line as seen below, followed by the category type which is the contact.
 Afterwards, key in the description of the contact.
 Press 'Enter' to execute it.

 ![add_contact_command](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/add_contact_command.png)